 It’s the lowest branch originating from the right side.
 It runs downward and to the right, and splits into the ascending and descending branches.
 The ascending branch anastomoses with the descending branch of the right colic artery and the descending (inferior) branch anastomoses with the terminal end of the superior mesenteric artery.
 The descending/inferior branch of the ileocolic artery also gives rise to:

 - Anterior and posterior caecal arteries to the caecum.

 - Ileal branch to the terminal part of the ileum.

 These branches, about 12-15 in number originate from the convex left side of the superior mesenteric artery.
 They pass between the 2 layers of the mesentery of small intestine.
 They branch and anastomose with every other to create a series of arterial arcades from which additional branches originate and create the 2nd, third, and even fifth grades of arterial arcades.

-All of the small intestine suitable (i.e., jejunum and ileum) is provided by the jejunal and ileal branches of the superior mesenteric artery with the exception of the terminal part of the ileum that is provided by the ileocolic branch of the superior mesenteric artery.
+All of the small intestine suitable (i.e., jejunum and ileum) is supplied by the jejunal and ileal branches of the superior mesenteric artery with the exception of the terminal part of the ileum that is supplied by the ileocolic branch of the superior mesenteric artery.